astropenguin/finer-onoff-simulation/README.md

-# finer-onoff-simulation
+# onoff-simulation
-Simulation of PSW/PM observations for FINER
+Simulation of PSW/PM observations using B4R datasets

 # List of datasets